Analysis | The long intertwining of the Russia-Ukraine conflict with Trumpian politics

 The months before the 2016 election are well-documented.
 Manafort reached out to a Russian oligarch to whom he owed money, apparently seeking to use his position with the campaign to help resolve that debt.

 Other Trump campaign representatives had contact with Russia through other conduits: Carter Page traveled to Moscow.
 George Papadopoulos was told that Russia accessed emails stolen from Hillary Clinton.
-Manafort, Donald Trump Jr. and a Kremlin-linked attorney met to discuss sanctions — a meeting predicated on the idea that Russia wanted to aid Trump’s election by providing dirt on Hillary Clinton. (“If it’s what you say, I love it,” Trump Jr. replied to that idea.)
+Manafort, Donald Trump Jr. and a Kremlin-linked attorney met to discuss sanctions — a meeting predicated on the idea that Russia wanted to aid Trump’s election by providing dirt on Clinton. (“If it’s what you say, I love it,” Trump Jr. replied to that idea.)
 Russia used WikiLeaks to release material stolen from the Democratic Party and, later, from Clinton aide John Podesta.
-Roger Stone repeatedly intimated that he had foreknowledge of what WikiLeaks was going to release.
+Stone repeatedly intimated that he had foreknowledge of what WikiLeaks was going to release.
 Manafort met with one of his former associates, one understood to be linked to Russian intelligence, and handed over proprietary polling information from the campaign.
 Trump embraced the WikiLeaks releases and, at one point, called for Russia to publish emails stolen from Clinton.
 (Within hours, Russia’s hackers tried to access her private email server.)

 Perhaps most important to the current moment was the decision to soften pro-Ukraine language in the Republican Party platform at the 2016 convention.
 A delegate to the convention later pointed to a Trump aide as the reason that language in favor of arming Ukraine was softened to more general support.

 After Trump’s narrow win, details of the multipronged investigation into Russia’s efforts to influence the election emerged.
 Intelligence indicated that Putin had directly advocated for promoting Trump and undercutting Clinton; details later came out about how that effort was undertaken.
-One effect of this becoming public was that Trump — concerned about perceptions that he had backed his way into the White House — was prompted to reject the determinations of intelligence officials and, by extension, to downplay the evidence that Russia had wanted to help him win.
+One effect of this becoming public was that Trump — concerned about perceptions that he had backed his way into the White House — was prompted to reject the determinations of intelligence officials and, by extension, to play down the evidence that Russia had wanted to help him win.
 (Whether it did is a subject of debate; if it did, it was through the WikiLeaks releases and not the social media effort.)

 Again, Trump’s predilection for Russia as president is well-documented.
 He sided with Putin repeatedly on the question of 2016 interference, finding it personally more useful to shrug at what Russia did than to elevate questions about how he won.
 He lashed out against intelligence agencies and the FBI’s probe of Russian interference and complained constantly about America’s allies.

-The day after firing the director of the FBI in an obvious effort to derail the Russia probe, he took the unusual step of inviting Russia's ambassador and foreign minister to a meeting in the Oval Office.
+The day after firing the director of the FBI in an obvious effort to derail the Russia probe, he took the unusual step of inviting Russia’s ambassador and foreign minister to a meeting in the Oval Office.
 He questioned America’s participation in NATO during the campaign and, as president, criticized NATO allies and the organization.
-He demonstrated more interest in becoming friends with autocrats like Putin and only rarely spoke out against Russian interests.
+He demonstrated more interest in becoming friends with autocrats such as Putin and only rarely spoke out against Russian interests.
 Putin wanted an American president who would weaken or ignore U.S. alliances, and he soon enjoyed the benefits of having one.

 In 2019, Ukraine held another presidential election.
 This time, the country elected Volodymyr Zelensky, a well-known television personality who promised to target corruption.
 This was an ongoing problem in the country.
 In 2015, a number of international leaders called on Ukraine’s then-president to fire Viktor Shokin, the country’s top prosecutor, alleging that he had failed to aggressively combat corruption.
 At one point, the United States, in partnership with other international organizations, threatened to withhold loan guarantees if Shokin were not ousted.
 He was.
 Zelensky’s election was predicated on continuing that improvement.